szadycbr/V86-UI/README.md

 # V86-UI
 v86 with wasm js and html UI
-You need http server on windows or disable cors in browser. on Android it run out of the box when launched through cx-explorer on any browser, http server is created automatically. not perfect UI but its my first attempt to make V86 easy and useable on smartphone;)
+You need http server on windows or disable cors in browser. on Android it run out of the box when launched through cx-explorer on any browser, http server is created automatically. not perfect UI but its my first attempt to make V86 easy and useable on smartphone;) , With "help" from GPT5 in VSCODE, help means chat agent done it All. i dont know how to code!!! ;)

 Quick tips for using the emulator.
 Mouse